jbarbaro/RCourse/chapter1.md

 # evaluate the student's response.
 All functions used here are defined in the
 # testwhat R package.
 Documentation can also be found at github.com/datacamp/testwhat/wiki

-# Test whether the function str is called with the correct argument, object
-# If it is not called, print something informative
-# If it is called, but called incorrectly, print something else
-#test_function("str", args = "object",
-              not_called_msg = "You didn't call `str()`!",
-              incorrect_msg = "You didn't call `str(object = ...)` with the correct argument, `object`.")

-# Test the object, good_movies
-# Notice that we didn't define any feedback here, this will cause automatically
-# generated feedback to be given to the student in case of an incorrect submission
 test_object("Easy_Data")

 # Test whether the student correctly used plot()